cmadegoke/TeamReadMe/TeamProfile.md

-**TITTLE:
+# TITTLE:
  Team Leo Representatives

-**DESCRIPTION:
+## DESCRIPTION:
-Our Team is made up of Experienced IT professionals with over 6 years of experience in Application developmentl.
+* Our Team is made up of Experienced IT professionals with over 6 years of experience in Application developmentl.
-In their spare time, they serve as Professors, TA's and just building in applications.
+* In their spare time, they serve as Professors, TA's and just building in applications.

-Below are our wonderful team members.
+  *Below are our wonderful team members.

-**NAME:
-cmadegoke
+# NAME: cmadegoke

-**CURRENT OCCUPATION:
+## CURRENT OCCUPATION:
-payroll experts

-**LANGUAGES:
+fufu punder

+## LANGUAGES:
 HTML
 ,CSS
 ,JavaScript
 ,SQL

-**TECHNICAL STRENGHT:
+## TECHNICAL STRENGHT:
-java
+javascript

-**PREFERED RESOURCES:
+## PREFERED RESOURCES:
-W3Schools,Google,Github,Youtube

-**CERTIFICATES:
+W3Schools
+,Stackflow
+,Google
+,Github

+## CERTIFICATES:
 CDP
 ,AWS
-,CEH
 ,CSM

-**HOBBIES:
+## HOBBIES:
 Basketball
 ,Football
 ,Baseball
-,Soccer